More Affordable Housing & Preventing Displacement and Gentrification

 This plan is based on my belief that housing is a human right.
 It calls for a massive investment in building affordable housing, alternative models to stabilize affordability such as co-ops, land trusts, and social housing, radically strengthened and universal tenant protections, and new efforts to reverse displacement of residents in the Mission, Bernal Heights, and Portola neighborhoods -- alongside zoning changes to make way for new affordable housing construction.
 As the pandemic and the current market of housing demonstrates, a market-only approach will not solve the crisis and, in our own District, it will only accelerate income inequality, displacement and high housing costs.
 The people of District 9 deserve a Supervisor who will stand up to the Real Estate Lobby, not cater to their profit motives.
 That is why, at the time of this writing,

-I am the only candidate in the race who has pledged to reject financial support from luxury real estate developers.
+I am proud to be the only candidate in District 9 endorsed by the SF Tenants Union and Community Tenants Association.
+I also reject financial support from luxury real estate developers.
 As Supervisor, I will work to…

 Create housing at ALL income levels, prioritizing 100% affordable housing wherever possible.
 Since the Great Recession, the wealth gap between the poorest and wealthiest residents of San Francisco has widened, driving truly affordable housing further and further from the reach of everyday people.
 This was only compounded by the pandemic and inflation.
 We have 2,300 homeless SFUSD students and a major staffing crisis in our public safety, education, and healthcare systems driven by the inability of so many workers to afford to rent, let alone buy, a home here in San Francisco.
 This crisis also proves disastrous for our environment and quality of life as workers are pushed to increasingly lengthy, car-dependent commuting patterns that increase traffic congestion, pollution, and greenhouse gas emissions.
 We need to create a balance of housing at all income levels, as mandated by the state and our own Housing Element, with a mix of 57% that is affordable to low and middle-income people, and the remainder left to the market.
 Every major city that has tackled housing head on, from Vienna to Singapore, takes this approach.
 If we want to be a world-class city, we need to have world-class housing for workers.